This post may contain affiliate links.

 What are elderberries?

-Elderberries are a species of flowering plants in the Adoxaceae family.
-Elderberries are native to Europe, North America, and parts of Asia and they grow in clusters on bushes or trees.
 Elderberry varieties include the American elderberry (Sambucus canadensis), European elderberry (Sambucus nigra), and black elderberry (Sambucus nigra ssp. canadensis).
 If you are growing elderberries for human consumption, be sure to choose one of these safe varieties.

-For more information on growin elderberries, see our article on how to grow elderberries from cuttings!
+Here’s a video on how to grow elderberries from cuttings!

 Are elderberries poisonous?

 The elderberry plant is poisonous if ingested in large quantities.
 All parts of the elderberry plant – leaves, stems, roots, berries – contain a toxic compound called glycoside.
 When elderberries are cooked (as in jams, pies, and wines), the glycoside breaks down and is no longer toxic.
 It is safe to consume elderberries that have been cooked.
-Do not consume elderberries that have not been cooked, as they may cause stomach upset, vomiting, and diarrhea.
-If you are foraging for wild elderberries, be sure to remove the berries from from stems and cook them before eating.

 0812181240 scaled